mucar89/TpmsReceiver/README.md

 - FCSB is the Chip Select pin of the FIFO (data) registers.
 It can be connected to any pin. **(Default: 4)**
 - SCLK is the clock pin, it can be connected to any pin. **(Default: 5)**
 - SDIO is data in and out pin, it can be connected to any pin. **(Default: 3)**
-- GPIO2 is configured as a interrupt pin.
+- GPIO2 is configured as an interrupt pin.
 So it must be connected to one of the interrupt pins: 2 or 3. **(Default: 2)**
 - GPIO1 and GPIO3 is not used.

 _Note: CMT2219B uses SPI for communication.
 But single pin (SDIO) is used for both MOSI and MISO.
 Standard SPI pins (11-13) and SPI library is not used because of this._